tallforasmurf/CoBro/README.md

 * an SHA-1 hash of the last-read page of this comic

-* the status of the comic: no new comic, yes no comic, or error
+* the status of the comic: no new comic, yes new comic, or error

-* the text of the comic web page
+* the text contents last read from the comic web page

 The font style of each item indicates its status: